Commuting Using the River Valley: Edmonton West End to Central

 • “C” is on 142 Street and ties in with the 142 Street access roads mentioned earlier.

-These routes will take you straight through MacKinnon Ravine, on to River Valley Road, past the Legislature then to downtown where more city bike lanes are available.
+These routes will take you through MacKinnon Ravine to River Valley Road, past the Legislature, and then to downtown, where more city bike lanes are available.
 Use the pedestrian bridge under the LRT line, marked “D” on the map below, to access the University and Whyte Avenue areas.

 Edmonton Transit

-The river valley paths are quite hilly so be prepared for that.
-Think you might not have enough energy to get home again?
-Edmonton Transit enables you to transport a bike free of charge on most buses and on the LRT system at non-peak times.
+The river valley paths are pretty hilly, so be prepared for that.
+Do you think you might not have enough energy to get home again?
+Edmonton Transit enables you to transport a bike free of charge on most buses and the LRT system at non-peak times.

 Author- Mike Pye